ParmeetMundi/VogueNewscast/README.md

 # VogueNewscast

-This website Show Trending Tweets , Memes , Music , Games
+This website Show Trending Tweets , Memes , Music , Games Website is Deployed on Heroku
+Stack used is MERN

 # For Trending Tweets
 Twitter Api is used